Updated: Jul 14

 For the next generation to discover what we pedal steelers have known for years – that this is one of the most expressive and versatile instruments ever devised for any style of music – we will not only need to embrace the history, but keep moving the instrument and the music created on it into the future.
 It is my dream to teach everything that I know (and am still learning) about the guitar, and that includes all of the styles I am asked to play in.

 I was fortunate to be taught solid fundamentals by a Hawaiian guitar master.
 In my teens I was able to talk directly to the pedal steel legends in Nashville and helped teach seminars during the advent of a dedicated pedal steel college.
 Now I can use today’s technology to share my experience and perspective in a modern fashion.

-In The Paul Franklin Method, I’ve made certain to include all of the relevant info that earlier instruction courses offered and filled in the gaps by updating and adding to it to cover the past 30 years of music… and I am adding new videos regularly.
-Included in the Course will be a complete method for the C6 neck, which has been under-served for many years.
+In The Paul Franklin Method, I’ve included all of the relevant info that earlier instruction courses offered and filled in the gaps by updating it to cover the past 30 years of music… and I am adding new videos regularly.
+Included in the Course is a complete method for the C6 neck, which has been under-served for many years.

 Because I am treating the Method as an on-going project, I will continue to make videos, teach lessons and make the Course as comprehensive as I can.
 I’ll address every student request until there are searchable answers to every question…or until everyone is tired of me!
 I think it is important to get this info down permanently.
 We all wish we could have “downloaded” what was going on in the minds of the early masters of the pedal steel and saved it for posterity.

 Full Stream Ahead